umut/parent-checker/README.markdown

 Depending on the situation the plugin behaves differently and produces different outputs.

-When the plugin is configured with `force.update=false` and there are two new versions, it just displays a warning log.
+When the plugin is configured with `force.upgrade=false` and there are two new versions, it just displays a warning log.

     [WARNING] New versions available for your parent POM 'org.foo:myparent:pom:1.0-SNAPSHOT'!
-    [WARNING] 1.1-SNAPSHOT (not forced)
+    [WARNING] 1.0 (not forced)
-    [WARNING] 1.2-SNAPSHOT (not forced)
+    [WARNING] 1.1 (not forced)
-    [WARNING] Your parent POM org.foo:myparent:pom:1.0-SNAPSHOT is 2 versions behind, you have to upgrade it to 1.2-SNAPSHOT.
+    [WARNING] Your parent POM org.foo:myparent:pom:1.0-SNAPSHOT is 2 versions behind, you have to upgrade it to 1.1.

-When the plugin is configured with `force.update=true` and there are two new versions, it makes the build fail.
+When the plugin is configured with `force.upgrade=true` and there are two new versions, it makes the build fail.

     [WARNING] New versions available for your parent POM 'org.foo:myparent:pom:1.0-SNAPSHOT'!
-    [WARNING] 1.1-SNAPSHOT (not forced)
+    [WARNING] 1.0 (not forced)
-    [WARNING] 1.2-SNAPSHOT (not forced)
+    [WARNING] 1.1 (not forced)
     [INFO] ------------------------------------------------------------------------
     [ERROR] BUILD ERROR
     [INFO] ------------------------------------------------------------------------
-    [INFO] Your parent POM org.foo:myparent:pom:1.0-SNAPSHOT is 2 versions behind, you have to upgrade it to 1.2-SNAPSHOT.
+    [INFO] Your parent POM org.foo:myparent:pom:1.0-SNAPSHOT is 2 versions behind, you have to upgrade it to 1.1.

-When the plugin is configured with `force.update=false` and there are three versions one of which is forced, it makes the build fail even the `force.update` is false.
+When the plugin is configured with `force.upgrade=false` and there are three versions one of which is forced, it makes the build fail even the `forceUpgrade` is false.

     [WARNING] New versions available for your parent POM 'org.foo:myparent:pom:1.0-SNAPSHOT'!
     [WARNING] 1.1-SNAPSHOT (not forced)